 1. Is Bat Rolling Worth it?

-Anyone new to bat rolling asks this very question.
+Anyone new to bat rolling asks, "if bat rolling is really worth it?".
 Maybe they heard about it talking in the dugout or at an after-game barbeque.
 It seems no one has a definite answer; I have the answer.
 In 2006, I first heard of rolling bats while searching eBay and randomly came across a rolling machine.
 I was intrigued and started researching the topic, much like you are doing now.
 I found two companies offering to roll your bats on the Internet, but I was wary of sending in my $300 bat.
-I decided to buy a bat rolling machine and thought I would sell it on eBay if rolling didn't work.
+I decided to buy a bat rolling machine and thought I would sell the machine on eBay if rolling didn't work.
 I rolled my men's slow pitch Easton Synergy Extended bat the day I got my roller in.
 I went to the field that night and was shocked by the results.
 The bat had more pop, and the ball was going farther, much farther.
 At this moment, I knew bat rolling was definitely for real and worked.
 From that point on, I was rolling bats as a hobby, and a short time later, I started a business.
-With over 70,000 bats rolled and the longevity of Big Dawg, it speaks volumes as to how rolling works.
+And now with over 79,000 bats rolled and the longevity of Big Dawg, it speaks volumes as to how rolling works.

 4. Is Bat Rolling illegal?